 You can pluck fresh mint leaves from your garden or get them in the herb section of your supermarket.
 If you have any patch of dirt available, mint grows like a weed, as long as it gets enough water.
 I used a combination of about half spearmint and half peppermint, both of which I have growing in little containers in my garden.
 The flavor is so refreshing and bears very little resemblance to freezer aisle mint ice cream.

-To get these very fine chocolate flecks, we melt the chocolate with a bit of oil and then drizzle it into the ice cream during the last couple minutes of churning, which gives it that delicate, almost lacy effect.
+To get these very fine chocolate flecks, we melt the chocolate with a bit of oil and then drizzle it into the mint ice cream during the last couple minutes of churning, which gives it that delicate, almost lacy effect.
 No hard, frozen chunks of chocolate to bite into, but lots and lots of chocolate flavor!

 The technique is called stracciatella, or shards in Italian, and beautifully flecked stracciatella is one of the most popular gelato flavors in Italy.